 Get the Most out of Your Destination by Doing These 6 Things

 Sometimes you come away from a location feeling like you barely scratched the surface, or that you got a good feel for the history but not the culture of the area.
-It’s impossible to do everything, so we’ve narrowed down six activities you should do wherever you go that’ll give you a well rounded feel for your destination.
+It’s impossible to do everything, so we’ve narrowed down six activities you should do whenever you’re exploring somewhere new that will give you a well-rounded feel for your destination.

 Here are the things you should do in any new place you travel to, to truly experience the spirit of a given city.